1,000+ Opportunities

 * Identify and engage stakeholders and obtain letters of support from individuals, committees or boards who would be responsible for project implementation. * Project tasks should have tangible deliverables for NHDES to review once completed.

-Based on current listing details, eligibility includes: Public water systems and municipalities within New Hampshire seeking to protect drinking water sources.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public water systems and municipalities within New Hampshire seeking to protect drinking water sources.
+Confirm the full requirements in the official notice before applying.